onurbil/TENT/dataset_tools/README.md

 9:  y coordinate of cities
 10:  z coordinate of cities

-The order of cities in 'dataset_tensor.npy':
+The order of cities in 'usa-canada_dataset_tensor.npy':

 0:  Vancouver
 1:  Portland